-This circuit, which is shown associated with the starting circuit, enables the testing of any particular line finder selector at any time.
-The test line used with the test box circuit for making the test is the first or bottom line of the bottom bank in both the "A" and "B" sub-groups, the first line terminals in both sub-groups being connected together.

-43. When the 184 plug (shown on the line finder circuit) is inserted in the TEST jack of the line finder under test, the ST and ST-1 leads are connected together.
-The 1000 ohm winding of the LF relay is (33 Pages) Page #24.
-Issue 1 - BT-501003.
-July 7, 1921.

-disconnected from the break contact of the MB relay and connected to the make contact of the C relay in the starting circuit through the strapped ring and sleeve of the TEST plug.
+- 50. This circuit, which is shown associated with the starting circuit, enables the testing of any particular line finder selector at any time.
+The test line used with the test box circuit for making the test is the first or bottom line of the bottom bank in both the "A" and "B" sub-groups, the first line terminals in both sub-groups being connected together. - 51.
+When the 184 plug (shown on the line finder circuit) is inserted in the TEST jack of the line finder under test, the ST and ST-1 leads are connected together.
+The 1000 ohm winding of the LF relay is disconnected from the break contact of the MB relay and connected to the make contact of the C relay in the starting circuit through the strapped ring and sleeve of the TEST plug.
 When the plug of the test box cord is inserted in either 159 test jack, the A relay operates from ground on the sleeve of the test box cord.
-The a relay is quick in operating to precede the TR relay in the trip circuit on a simultaneous call.
-The A relay operated, opens the circuit through the 700 ohm windings of the TR and TR-1 releys in the trip circuit and connects ground to the winding of the B relay, which operates.
-This circuit is traced from ground on the right inner armature of the A relay, winding and break contact of the B relay, break contacts of the ST-A and ST-B relays, to battery on the armeture of the STP-G magnet when the previous step of the G distributor selector has been completed.
-The B relay is slow in operating to prevent a cell which has just reached the ST-A or ST-B relay from being interrupted and there being the possibility of two selectors arriving on the test line.
-The B relay operated, (a) locks to battery on its make contact, (b) operates the C and Cl relay from ground on its armature, through the break contact of the E relay. (c) closes the ring side of a loop through the test box, which operates the L relay associated with the test line.
-The C relay operated (a) transfers the circuit for operating the ST-A relay in the starting circuit from the G distributor selector bank. (b) opens the normal ST lead, (c) closes the circuit through the LF relay and TEST jack to the make contact of the ST-A relay, as hereinafter described, (d) opens the operating circuit for the ST-B relay. which would otherwise operate and lock on a call within the last 10 lines in the group.
-The Cl relay operated, (a) closes a circuit for operating the TR reley in the trip circuit from battery on the armature of the STP-G magnet. (b) connects the K lead of sub-group "A" with the K lead of sub-group "B", thus connecting the K commutator segments of all the selectors of both sub-groups together, (c) connects the Y lead of sub-group "A" with the Y lead of sub-group "B", so the GA relay will be operated by a selector in either sub-group.
+The A relay is quick in operating to precede the TR relay in the trip circuit on a simultaneous call.
+The A relay operated, opens the circuit through the 700 ohm windings of the TR and TR-1 relays in the trip circuit and connects ground to the winding of the B relay, which operates.
+This circuit is traced from ground on the right inner armature of the A relay, winding and break contact of the B relay, break contacts of the STA and STB relays, to battery on the armature of the STP-G magnet when the previous step of the G distributor selector has been completed.
+The B relay is slow in operating to prevent a call which has just reached the ST-B relay from being interrupted and to prevent there being the possibility of two selectors arriving on the test line.
+The B relay operated, (a) locks to battery on its make contact, (b) operates the C and CI relays from ground on its armature, through the break contact of the E relay, (c) closes the ring side of a loop through the test box, which operates the L relay associated with the test line.
+The C relay operated (a) transfers the circuit for operating the STA relay in the starting circuit from the G distributor selector bank, (b) opens the normal ST lead, (c) closes the circuit through the LF relay and TEST jack to the make contact of the ST-A relay, as hereinafter described, (d) opens the operating circuit for the ST-B relay, which would otherwise operate and lock on a call within the last 10 lines in the group.
+The Cl relay operated, (a) closes a circuit for operating the TR relay in the trip circuit from battery on the armature of the STP-G magnet, (b) connects the K lead of sub-group "A" with the K lead of subgroup "B", thus connecting the K commutator segments of all the selectors of both sub-groups together, (c) connects the Y lead of sub-group "A" with the Y lead of sub-group "B". so the GA relay will be operated by a selector in either sub-group.